ciren/cilib/docs/src/main/tut/docs/design/rvar.md

 RVar.sample(3, sampleList).run.run(rng)
 ```

-Building on `RVar`, we can easily define probabilty distributions from
+Building on `RVar`, we can easily define probability distributions from
 which, randomness may be sampled.
-The provided distributionsi, where
+The provided distributions, where
 standard distributions are also defined, include:

 * Uniform